McKinney Adult Recreational Soccer League Rules

 - Any Slide Tackle that the Referee feels is made using excessive force will be considered as Serious Foul Play and will result in the offending player being shown a Red Card and that player will be dismissed from the game.

 - Goal Keepers are the exception and can slide tackle within the penalty area according to FIFA rules.
 Outside of the penalty area the goal keeper is considered a field player and is subject to the MSA rules stated above.

 Bad Language and Fighting

-- The use of offensive, insulting, or abusive language directed at a team mate, opponent, official and/or spectator will result in a red card (ejection from the game) shall be a minimum two game suspension and the standard $35.00 fine.
+- The use of offensive, insulting, or abusive language directed at a team mate, opponent, official and/or spectator will result in a red card (ejection from the game) and shall be a minimum two game suspension and will have a standard $35.00 fine.